-The Regulation on the Administration of Medical Institutions as promulgated by the State Council in 1994 and revised in 2016 and 2022 provides the requirements for the establishment and administration of medical institutions.
+The Regulation on the Administration of Medical Institutions as promulgated by the State Council in 1994 and revised in 2016 provides the requirements for the establishment and administration of medical institutions.
 The establishment of medical institutions must comply with local governments' plans for the establishment of medical institutions and the basic standards for medical institutions.
-To establish a medical institution, an entity or individual will be subject to the examination and approval of the health administrative department of the local government at or above the county level if required by the regulations of the State Council.
-A medical institution other than a clinic providing medical services must register and obtain a Medical Institution Practice License or filed for record may not carry out diagnosis or treatment activities.
+To establish a medical institution, an entity or individual will be subject to the examination and approval of the health administrative department of the local government at or above the county level.
+A medical institution providing medical services must register and obtain a Medical Institution Practice License.
+An entity or individual that has not obtained a Medical Institution Practice License may not carry out diagnosis or treatment activities.
 The revised Rules for Implementation of the Administrative Regulation on Medical Institutions, as promulgated by the NHFPC in February 2017, further regulates the approval on the establishment, registration, validation and practice of medical institutions.

-Guangzhou Burning Rock Dx Co., Ltd., a subsidiary of the VIE, obtained a Medical Institution Practice License in September 2017, with a five-year validity from March 2015 to March 2020.
+Guangzhou Burning Rock Dx Co., Ltd., a subsidiary of our VIE, obtained a Medical Institution Practice License in September 2017, with a five-year validity from March 2015 to March 2020.
 This license was renewed in February 2020, and the renewed license has a five-year validity until February 2025.

-The Measures for the Administration of Clinical Testing Laboratories in Medical Institutions, which was promulgated by the MOH in February 2006 and became effective in June 2006 and was revised in July 2020, provides regulations on the examination, establishment, quality management and safety practice of clinical testing laboratories in medical institutions.
+The Measures for the Administration of Clinical Testing Laboratories in Medical Institutions, which was promulgated by the MOH in February 2006 and became effective in June 2006, provides regulations on the examination, establishment, quality management and safety practice of clinical testing laboratories in medical institutions.